contagon/handbook/handbook/34-finances-and-audits.md

 Tithing donations are always used for the Lord’s purposes, as directed by the Council on the Disposition of the Tithes (see [Doctrine and Covenants 120]).
 Some of these purposes are outlined in [34.0].

-#### 34.3.1.2 Tithing Settlement
+#### 34.3.1.2 Tithing Declaration

-The bishop holds tithing settlement near the end of each year.
-In rare circumstances when the bishop is absent, the stake president may authorize one of the bishop’s counselors to conduct tithing settlement.
+The bishop meets with each member during the last few months of each year to receive his or her tithing declaration.
+In rare circumstances when the bishop is absent, the stake president may authorize one of the bishop’s counselors to fulfill this responsibility.

-All members are invited to attend tithing settlement to:
+All members are invited to meet with the bishop to:

+* Declare to the bishop their status as tithe payers.
 * Ensure their contribution records are accurate.
-* Declare to the bishop their status as tithe payers.

-If possible, all members of a family, including children, should attend tithing settlement together.
+Whenever possible, all members of a family, including children, should attend together.

-During tithing settlement, the bishop expresses appreciation to members for their faithfulness.
+During tithing declaration, the bishop expresses appreciation to members for their faithfulness.
 He also teaches the principle of tithing, encourages members to give a generous fast offering, and discusses other relevant matters.

-Instructions for tithing settlement are provided by Church headquarters or the assigned area office.
+Instructions for tithing declaration are provided by Church headquarters or the assigned area office.

 ### 34.3.2 Fast Offerings